jagadeesanmuthuvel/jagadeesanmuthuvel/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 My name is jagadeesan.
-I'm a data science student from Greatlakes institute of management and have 2.3 years of experiance in Tata Consultancy services, speacialized on splunk log(Data) engineering and development of dashbords for network security and vulnerablity management usecases.
+I'm a data science student from Greatlakes institute of management and have 2.3 years of experiance in Tata Consultancy services, cyber security engineer speacialized on splunk Data(Log) engineering and development of dashbords for network security and vulnerablity management usecases.

 ## 🎓 Certification & Education
   <ul>